 - Store your remote in a place you won’t forget and remove the batteries before you store it away.
 Batteries can break down and ruin your remote.

 - If anything sounds or looks amiss, call a professional for help.

-For your heating and cooling needs, contact Roth Heating & Cooling, Plumbing & Electrical at (503) 994-9924, with professionals serving northwest Oregon, Portland metro area, Silverton, Sisters and central Oregon.
+For your heating and cooling needs, contact Roth Heating & Cooling, Plumbing, Electrical, Drain Services at (503) 994-9924, with professionals serving northwest Oregon, Portland metro area, Silverton, Sisters and central Oregon.